Chicken Feet Adobo

 Chicken feet aren’t just flavorful, they also pack a surprising nutritional punch:

 • Supports skin and joints.
-The natural collagen helps keep skin supple and may ease joint stiffness.
+The natural collagen helps maintain skin elasticity and suppleness while supporting cartilage to ease joint stiffness.

 • Strengthens bones.
-Packed with calcium and phosphorus, they contribute to strong bones and teeth.
+Packed with essential calcium and phosphorus, they contribute directly to building and maintaining strong bones and teeth.

-• Gentle on digestion: Gelatin can soothe the digestive tract and improve nutrient absorption.
+• Gentle on digestion.
+The natural gelatin released during cooking can soothe the digestive tract lining, promoting better gut health and improving nutrient absorption.

 • Protein-rich, low in fat.
-A smart option for muscle repair and mindful eating.
+They offer a fantastic source of structural protein, making them an excellent option for muscle repair and mindful eating.

 • Boosts immunity.
-Protein supports a healthy immune system, keeping you energized and resilient.
+The rich amino acid and protein profile supports a healthy immune system, keeping your body resilient and energized.

 To make this dish, you only need a few pantry staples and some fresh ingredients.
 Each one adds something important, from depth of flavor to just the right kick of heat.